awsdocs/aws-control-tower-guide/doc_source/January-June-2020.md

 **Note**
 Updating your landing zone does not automatically update your accounts\.
 If you have more than a few accounts, the required updates can be time\-consuming\.
 For that reason, we recommend that you avoid expanding your AWS Control Tower landing zone into Regions in which you do not require your workloads to run\.

- For information about the expected behavior of detective guardrails as a result of a deployment to a new Region, see [Deploying AWS Control Tower to a new AWS Region](configuration-updates.md#deploying-to-new-region)\.
+ For information about the expected behavior of detective guardrails as a result of a deployment to a new Region, see [Configure your AWS Control Tower Regions](configuration-updates.md#deploying-to-new-region)\.

 ## Single\-step account provisioning in AWS Control Tower<a name="Single-step-provisioning"></a>